shpml/fundamentals/09_chapter/05_lesson.md

 As you can see, it is written in almost the exact same way as an `if` statement.

 ### Test Yourself
-* Consider the following code.
+* Consider the following code:

 ```javascript
 var x = 10;